CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
-- I am a Computer Science and Math double major at the Georgia Institute of Technology.
+- I am a computer science and mathematics double major at the Georgia Institute of Technology
-- I love building software.
+- I love building software

 <!---